 At one point, I stopped my car in the middle of the interstate, stepped out of the car, and looked around to make sure I was still on the road.
 It was the first and only time I’ve ever stepped out onto the road in the middle of a major interstate.
 Hopefully it will be the last.
 I was terrified of getting out of my car for fear of another vehicle not seeing me and ramming me from behind.
 But I felt I had to do it.
 I simply could not see where I was going.

 After a couple of hours, the storm thinned as I moved away from Lake Michigan, where the brunt of the storm was focused.
 I finally could see the road and finished my drive to Kalamazoo where I did a program that same evening.
-Unlike the South where I live, it turns out that people in Michigan still come out to events, even if it’s snowing.
+Unlike the South where I used to live, it turns out that people in Michigan still come out to events, even if it’s snowing.

 The windshield of your success vehicle